-LMDC proposes to allocate \$100,000 for planning and design of the Pace Green Roof Project ("Green Roof").
-The proposed Green Roof is the result of extensive cooperation between Pace University, the U.S. Environmental Protection (DEP), and the New York City Department of Design and Construction (DDC).
-New York City DEP and DDC will coordinate the 35,000 square feet Green Roof project, making Environmental Protection Agency (EPA) Region 2, the New York City Department of it the largest green roof in the Northeastern United States.
-LMDC's allocation is designated for planning and design of activities for this project.
+The original Partial Action Plan allocated \$100,000 for planning and design of the Pace Green Roof Project ("Green Roof").
+The proposed Green Roof was to be the result of cooperation between Pace University, the U.S. Environmental Protection (DEP), and the New York City Department of Design and Construction (DDC).
+New York City DEP and DDC were expected to coordinate the 35,000 square feet Green Roof project.
+LMDC's allocation was designated for planning and design of activities for this project.
+However, Pace University subsequently decided not to pursue this project.